JamieMason/shrinkpack/README.md

 }
 ```

-If `lolwut@0.2.4` contains a regression and you're not using `npm shrinkwrap` then congratulations,
+If `lolwut@0.2.4` contains a regression and you're not using `npm shrinkwrap`, your project now
-your project now contains a regression.
+contains a regression.

 ### shrinkpack